 Buying bitcoins and other cryptocurrencies in China used to be easy, when people were able to buy and sell bitcoins at local bitcoin exchanges such as OKCoin, Huobi and BTC China.
-However, in late 2017, all bitcoin exchanges in China were banned from cryptocurrency trading.
+However, a few years ago, all bitcoin exchanges in China were banned from cryptocurrency trading.
 As a result, it’s no longer easy to buy (and sell) bitcoins in China.
 In this article, we will introduce some alternative methods to buy bitcoins in China under the current situation.

 If you don’t have the patient to read through the whole article, here’s the shortcut: Currently the best way to buy bitcoins in China is using peer-to-peer marketplaces or OTC (over-the-counter) bitcoin exchanges such as LocalBitcoins: